-2. Set Outcomes and Deliverables:
+2. Set Outcomes and Deliverables

 - a.
 Determine which positions to start with based on various criteria, including but not limited to: - i.
-Positions to which some non-degree holders have been hired recently. - ii.
-Positions in which training is required for degree holders after hire.
+Positions to which some non-degree holders have been hired recently. - Positions in which training is required for degree holders after hire.

 - iii.
 Positions in which there are alternative routes to obtaining similar qualifications. - b.
 Develop key performance indicators (KPIs) that can be used to measure progress and effectiveness.
 Examples include: - i.
 Increase in number of positions which previously required a college degree but no longer do. - ii.
 Number of new individuals without a college degree who have been hired. - iii.
 Number of individuals without a college degree who have been promoted to new positions that formerly required a college degree. - c.
 If technological changes are needed as it relates to sorting criteria, identify what is required and with whom to partner with (either internally or externally). - i.
 When implementing skills-based hiring, some states have made changes to their websites to include new filters. - ii.
-Other states offer a "substitution form" applicants can submit in addition to an application which enables them to highlight relevant experience or qualifications.
+Other states offer a "substitution form" applicants can submit in addition to an application which enables them to highlight relevant experience or qualifications. - iii.
+Build (or work with others to build) other MVP tools and resources for employers to facilitate talent acquisition - Applicant portals - Tools for hiring managers to quickly build job postings - Tools for HR staff to manage job qualification standards and easily edit them, receive and approve requests for exceptions

-Set Realistic Deadlines: 3.
+3. Set Realistic Deadlines